20% - 25% OFF ALL ITEMS EXCLUDING INCENTIVE COVERS

 Moon Knight continues to be a solid series overall, with mixups to its usual formula here and there.
 Putting Moon Knight up with a younger, up-and-coming hero was a great way of showcasing how much the character has grown emotionally.
 Considering Moon Knight spends plenty of time throughout the series in therapy sessions, seeing him giving out his own brand of guidance to someone else was a wholesome sight.
 Even if that advice was about how to brutally take down B-tier villains in minutes.
 Moon Knight may have his problems, but he’s a hero’s hero down to his very core.
 At 23 issues and counting, this series keeps getting better with each new adventure.

-TAGGED: Marvel, Reviews, Moon Knight
+TAGGED: Marvel, Moon Knight

 © 2022 MASTERFILE CO.
 ALL RIGHTS RESERVED.
 GONKBONK AND ALL RELATED TITLES, LOGOS AND CHARACTERS ARE TRADEMARKS OF MASTERFILE CO.